Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/bi_enc/README.md

 ---

 #  **Bi-Encoder (`bi_enc`)**
 **`bi_enc`** is a arrangement of two encoder modules from BERT, it represents context and candidate separately using twin-structured encoders, it takes contexts and candidates, to predict the best suitable candidate for each context.
 You can train the module on custom data to behave accordingly.
-Let's take a deep dive into the trainning culture.
+Let's take a deep dive into the training culture.

 This tutorial shows you how to train a Bi-Encoder with a custom training loop to categorize contexts by candidates.
 In this you use jaseci(jac) and python.